skeswa/denim/README.md

 ### Tour

-There is always where you want to start with a new language - what will Esper look like?
+There is always where you want to start with a new language - what will Denim look like?
 The answer is a lot like Rust.
 I just happen to think that Rust gets a lot of stuff right.
-That said, expect some deviations made in the interest of developer ergonomics and Esper's particular domain challenges.
+That said, expect some deviations made in the interest of developer ergonomics and Denim's particular domain challenges.

 #### Primitives

-Esper's primitives are mostly stolen from Go.
+Denim's primitives are mostly stolen from Go.
 It has:

 - `bool`\
   Boolean value that can be `true` or `false`.